jmdisuanco/jm-react-anime/README.md

 - star this repo
 - contribute to the code just `fork` and issue a `pull request`
-- share to your fellow devs
+- share to fellow devs

 ## Authors